Data types

 execution_time

-The execution time of the last operation performed on the electrical signal.
+The execution time of the last operation performed.

 __call__(domain: Literal['t', 'w', 'f'], shift: bool = False)[source]